 James has returned from his 4-day, 500km, bike ride from Copenhagen, Denmark to Lübeck in Germany.
 50 plus riders made the journey as part of an annual event organised by Miracle Buddy Shop – an IT consultancy based in Copenhagen.

-Teams were split intro groups by ability – A, B and C. Each team striving to do longer distances and cover more ground with the aim to reach 500km.
+Teams were split into groups by ability – A, B and C. Each team striving to do longer distances and cover more ground with the aim to reach 500km.
 James, armed with his Whitehall cycle helmet and shoes set off on the first leg of his journey alongside group C as it was his first group cycle.

 After 123 km, a few punctures and multiple accidents (none too serious,) James and his group settled down for a few well-earned beers – courtesy of Miracle’s very own brewery.
-There’s also nice photo of James having a little acupuncture on his stiff neck.
+There’s also a nice photo of James having a little acupuncture on his stiff neck.